You Can Have Your Own Rustic, Luxurious “Great Camp”

 One of the largest and perhaps the most elaborately furnished of the Adirondacks Great Camps, Topridge was constructed over many years by various owners.

 Marjorie Post expanded the property to 207 acres by adding cabins to the camp.
-She also began extensive renovations, especially to the Main Lodge and the Boathouse under the supervision of builder Benjamin Muncil and architect Theodore Blake.
+She also began extensive renovations, especially to the Main Lodge and the Boathouse, under builder Benjamin Muncil and architect Theodore Blake.

 Post’s rustic retreat comprised 68 buildings, including a fully staffed Main Lodge and private guest cabins, each with its own butler.
 As originally constructed, Camp Topridge could be reached only by water – via float plan or Post’s yacht at a private dock – and then, by a funicular to the Main Lodge at the top of the ridge.
 Among the many elaborate buildings at Camp Topridge is a Russian dacha built for Post’s third husband, Joseph Davies, who served as ambassador to the Soviet Union.

 At her death in 1973, Post left Topridge to New York State, which added all but 105 acres to the Adirondack Forest Preserve, and used the property mostly as a retreat for the Governor.
 In 1984, the State sold Camp Topridge to Roger Jakubowski, who eventually went bankrupt – turning over the property in 1994 to developer Harlan Crow of Texas.